kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md

 ### §27.505   Ski landing conditions.

-If certification for ski operation is requested, the rotorcraft, with skis, must be designed to withstand the following loading conditions (where *P* is the maximum static weight on each ski with the rotorcraft at design maximum weight, and *n* is the limit load factor determined under §27.473(b).
+If certification for ski operation is requested, the rotorcraft, with skis, must be designed to withstand the following loading conditions (where *P* is the maximum static weight on each ski with the rotorcraft at design maximum weight, and *n* is the limit load factor determined under [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.473   Ground loading conditions and assumptions.|§27.473]](b).

 \(a\) Up-load conditions in which—